A career in construction can take you all the way to CEO.

 Assistant Project Manager

-After completing a construction management program, the next step is to gain experience.
+After completing a construction management program, your next step is to gain the experience you need to do it on your own one day.
 At this stage you will:

 - Become the assistant for various positions such as project manager, estimator, safety manager, scheduler, quality assurance manager or human resource manager.